-These Coconut Protein Balls taste like no bake bars, contain just 6 ingredients with no added sugars, and take 20 minutes to make.
-This protein balls recipe is perfect for pre/post-workout healthy snacks or way to curb sweet cravings, with 5g protein per portion!
+No Bake Coconut Protein Balls contain just 6 ingredients with no added sugar and take just 20 minutes to make.
+Loaded with delicious flavors, this protein balls recipe is perfect for a healthy breakfast or snack!

 Table of contents